Faizzy7867/Madina-Masjid-website/README.md

 ### Description

 - A website created, for the local mosque located at Wakefield, in the UK, using HTML, CSS and JS
-- Shows the daily prayer times as well the monthly prayer times
+- Shows the daily prayer times as well as the monthly prayer times
 - Responsive on all devices
 - The website can be viewed [here](https://madinamasjidwakefield.netlify.app/)